enigma23-ai/Project-X360-Xenia-Compatibility-Research/PRIORITY_425307D2_Star_Trek_Legacy_Mission1_Crash.md

 -   Original game data and primary Xenia environment were left untouched.

+ ## Workarounds Investigated

+### portable.txt

+The use of `portable.txt` was investigated as a possible workaround for the Mission 1 progression/save-transition crash.

+Current Xenia Canary documentation indicates that Canary already operates with portable-style local content storage by default.
+Creating `portable.txt` therefore does not provide an additional behavior change for current Canary builds.

+**Result:** Ruled out as a useful workaround for the current Project X-360 test environment.

+The Mission 1 crash remains reproducible and unresolved.

 ## Request / value to developers

 The failure is highly reproducible at a specific campaign transition.